grigall/DataAnalysisFromTheTrenches/README.md

-# ThinkLikeADataAnalyst
+# Think Like A Data Analyst
-A repository for "Think Like A Data Analyst"
+A repository for "Think Like A Data Analyst".
+A work-in-progress from Manning Publications.